 I’ve said goodbye to Frieda today and it makes me so sad.
 I know you’re probably thinking “It was just a car; what’s the big deal?” but she was a very special car to me and saying goodbye is just another reminder of how much my world has changed – for better and for worse – since she first came into my life more than a decade ago.

 Our last drive saw me returning her to the homeland where we first met.
 I can’t believe how sad it was driving her back home after all of these years.
 But we listened to her favourite band, Styx, along the four-hour journey and reminisced about the good ol’ days and all the fun we had together.
-And I cried like a little baby.
+And I cried like a baby.

 I was nearly 25 when I decided it was time to go to university.
 I applied – and was accepted – to Central Washington University for winter 1999.
-Classes were to begin January 6 but I didn’t have a car to get me to campus nearly 30 miles away.
-On December 29, 1998, my brother-in-law, Mark, took me to Ellensburg to find a car.
+Classes were to begin on 6 January but I didn’t have a car to get me to campus nearly 30 miles away.
+On 29 December 1998, my brother-in-law, Mark, took me to Ellensburg to find a car.
 With my limited budget, I knew I would never find the car I really wanted, but I certainly didn’t expect to end up with a used blue Geo Metro.
 However, that was the car Mark felt was the best deal for the money.
 I was upset and couldn’t hide my disappointment.
 I said I needed a day to think about it and we decided we’d go back down the following day when I finished work.

 The next day, just as I was getting ready to leave work, a regular customer came in to purchase a lottery ticket and asked why I looked so gloomy if I was just about to leave work for the day.
 I explained my Geo Metro-enhanced woes to him and he then asked what kind of car I really wanted.
 And I told him.
 Then he said he had one in his driveway that he was planning to sell in the spring.
 I asked how much and was sad to hear it was nearly double my budget.
 But he called his wife, explained the situation, and within the hour I was looking at the car.

 I excitedly called Mark to tell him what happened.
-Much to his shock the car was in fantastic shape.
+Much to his shock, the car was in fantastic shape.
 So we made a deal that saw me getting the car I really wanted at nearly half of its value!

 A second-generation 1987 Honda CRX-Si, my lovely little red two-seater friend had a five-speed transmission and a sunroof.
 She got 37 miles to the gallon and ran like a dream!
 My friend Roach (yes, really) installed a rockin’ stereo system with Pioneer speakers – perfect for listening to ’70s and ’80s rock-n-roll.
 I used her to commute to-and-from school and later for work, leaving her in my parents’ care when I was overseas.